Video Card

 of surfaces that recede away from the viewer.

-physically large that they take up two card slots, the video card slot and adjacent slot due to the large coolers often needed for very powerful video cards.
+physically large that they take up two card slots, the video card slot and the adjacent slot due to the large coolers often needed for very powerful video cards.

 Although this may appear to be extreme and